RutvijBhutaiya/McKinsey-Big-Data-Hackathon/README.md

 - Knn we tried with initial k = 5 and hence, it's out of question that model analysis over half a million cases 5 times and build Knn.
 - In case, if regression (Logistic) is not used.
 May be we woudl not remove highly correlated predictor variables.
 (Need to check).
 Becauses, multicollinerity adds sensitivity to minor changes in the model.
 - Due to okay accuarcy, we got slight poor AUC.
 Need to correct!
+- For correctiuon, performed XGBOOST - and improved overall results on the same dataset.

 <br>